 Can have connectivity problems

 Whip up huge family meals with this double wall oven that packs an impressive, 10-cubic-foot cooking capacity.
 You can slide in your dish with ease, and select one of the precise cooking modes.
 From there, the oven will quickly heat up, eliminating any preheat period that can throw off the timing of your dinner.
 On top of top-notch cooking abilities, this wall oven can also be controlled by separate a device, like your smartphone, Amazon Alexa, or Google Assistant.
-Now, like anything with some technological feature, you may experience connectivity issues at times.
+Now, like any piece of technology, you may experience connectivity issues at times.
 However, an easy-to-use, LCD display with the oven's controls will make up for it.